How to crawl Apache Kafka

 To run the Apache Kafka crawler, after completing the steps above:

-• To run the crawler once, immediately, at the bottom of the screen, click the Run button.
+• To run the crawler once immediately, click Run.

 Once the crawler has completed running, you will see the assets on Atlan's asset page! 🎉